Legend of RPS (LRPS) Price Up 0.2% Over Last 7 Days

-Legend of RPS (LRPS) traded flat against the U.S. dollar during the twenty-four hour period ending at 17:00 PM ET on July 3rd.
-Over the last seven days, Legend of RPS has traded up 0.2% against the U.S. dollar.
-One Legend of RPS token can currently be purchased for about $0.14 or 0.00000652 BTC on popular exchanges.
-Legend of RPS has a market cap of $135.47 million and $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.
+Legend of RPS (LRPS) traded flat against the dollar during the 24-hour period ending at 0:00 AM ET on July 4th.
+Over the last week, Legend of RPS has traded up 0.2% against the dollar.
+Legend of RPS has a total market cap of $135.47 million and approximately $19.62 worth of Legend of RPS was traded on exchanges in the last 24 hours.
+One Legend of RPS token can now be bought for about $0.14 or 0.00000652 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.